hspil/gol/README.md

 # gol
-Python implementation of Conway's Game of Life
+Command line implementation of Conway's Game of Life written in Python